davidmeredith/devsGuidebook/devGuidebook.md

 ### Consider using the Builder Pattern for More Complex Object Creation Scenarios

 Builders are especially useful if the dependencies of your class have complex invariants.
 Basically, this means that if you class can only be constructed with a particularly complex combination of dependencies such as ‘my object requires A and B and either C, D, or E and F, but never G if D is present’ (I’m sure you get the idea), then the Builder pattern can help you.
+How to implement this in your chosen language varies of course e.g., in Go check out the [Functional Options Pattern](https://www.youtube.com/watch?v=MDy7JQN5MN4) where you pass functions to modify the state of a struct.
+This is a nicely explained example, but it has some issues, first it lacks a `build()` function that is typically used to validate invariants before returning a valid 'built' instance.
+Second, having a bunch of standalone functions in the Functional Options pattern gives poor discoverability, it can make more sense to use a Builder type bunch of setter functions to set invariants - this means you can easily discover and chain setters using dot notation and code-completion e.g. with pseudo code: `configOps = NewConfigOptionsBuilder().id("someId").maxConnections(10).prefix("somePrefix").build()` e.g. [builder pattern in Golang]( https://dev.to/kittipat1413/understanding-the-builder-pattern-in-go-gp9)

 ### Information Hiding